 Ann Arbor Ultimate Rule Modifications

-By default, we use 11th edition USA Ultimate rules, with experimental contact and field size rules.
+By default, we use 11th edition USA Ultimate rules, with experimental contact and field size rules (20-yard end zones).
 You can find more information on the USA Ultimate website:

 Recreational divisions play with our default rule set, but add the following modifications: